Today I’m going to share the three most important nutrients that have helped me recover.

 And if you don’t have mental illness, low vitamin D levels are still linked to higher risk of cognitive impairment and dementia (10).

 My recommendation: Take 1000 IU / 25 pounds of body weight, in the morning.
 I take 5000IU every day.
-I take and recommend this one.
-You can get it through Amazon.
+I take this Vitamin D supplement.
+You can get it here or here.
+This all-in-one mental health supplement also has Vitamin D3.

 Vitamin D levels above 40 ng/mL (100 nmol/L) can reduce the risk of cognitive impairment.
 Go to your doctor and ask to get tested.
 For some reason, you need to ask your doctor to test for Vitamin D here in Canada.
 Otherwise, they won't check it off on the blood test requisition form.
 You then have to pay an extra $20 out of pocket because it’s not part of the standard blood test.
 I wonder if that’s because of the amount of money the pharmaceutical industry stands to lose if everyone had proper vitamin D levels.